kainotomo/nimbus_theme/README.md

 gpl-3.0

 ### Instructions
-To show animated particles to a section add the div id particles-js
+To show animated particles to a section add the div id "nimbus-particles" and class "nimbus-particles"